 gpedit.msc

-, and press Enter to open the Local Group Policy Editor. - Navigate to Computer Configuration > Windows Settings > Security Settings > Account Policies > Password Policy.
+, and press Enter to open the Local Group Policy Editor. - Go to Computer Configuration > Windows Settings > Security Settings > Account Policies > Password Policy.

-- Review the policies, especially “Password must meet complexity requirements.”
-If it’s enabled, passwords must adhere to specific rules, such as the inclusion of uppercase and lowercase letters, numbers, and special symbols.
+- Look at the policies, especially “Password must meet complexity requirements.”
+If it’s turned on, passwords need to include uppercase and lowercase letters, numbers, and special symbols.